 What happens is, melanin is formed by a series of oxidative reactions that involve the amino acid tyrosine in the presence of the enzyme tyrosinase.
 So, inhibiting/regulating the action of tyrosinase can halt/alter melanin production.

 Most depigmenting agents thus target this enzyme.
 However, these agents can cause cancer and ochronosis (bluish-black discoloration of tissues) in some people.
 Under such circumstances, using home remedies to treat common pigmentation disorders makes sense.

-Let’s check out some of the common skin pigmentation disorders and their home remedies.
-Don’t expect home remedies for skin pigmentation to show immediate results.
+Here are some of the common skin pigmentation disorders and their home remedies.
+These home remedies for skin pigmentation take some time to show results.
 Depending upon the condition, it may take anywhere from a week to 6 months of daily treatment.

 This is a skin pigmentation disorder that appears on the face in the form of tan or brown patches, especially the forehead, cheeks, upper lip, nose, and chin.
 Melasma is typically seen in pregnant women.
 The spots generally fade after pregnancy, but sometimes they just don't go away.
 It may also occur in women on birth control pills or postmenopausal estrogen.
 Well, men too can get melasma sometimes.
 Some Ayurvedic practitioners believe that this disorder can also be caused by nutritional deficiencies, so that can explain why men too might get melasma.

 Home Remedies for Melasma: